 Days on the island of eternal spring

 At 7 AM i get out the balcony and a spectacle of colours rises under my eyes.
 The fresh breeze takes over my body like a spell.
-The village is all asleep.
-Only the flying airplanes disturb the silence for a few seconds, leaving white little scratches on the dark sky.
-It’s the most beautiful sunrise I have ever witnessed.
+The village is asleep.
+Only the airplanes disturb the silence every now and then, leaving white little scratches on the sky.
+It’s the most beautiful sunrise I have witnessed.

 Maybe because i couldn’t get up so early anywhere else? 🙂

 Every day we go out exploring, to a different point of the island.
 We return exhausted but happy to our little apartment, passing by the heated pool and an exotic garden on the way.

 Later in the evening, as the sun goes down, the sky is burning with red-golden flames.
 Each time it’s a different kind of fire than the day before.

 The more you stay, the harder it is to let go.

 1-WEEK ITINERARY IN TENERIFE